MicrosoftDocs/msteams-docs/msteams-platform/tabs/design/tabs-mobile.md

 >
 > * Apps submitted to the [AppSource](https://appsource.microsoft.com) for publishing on Teams are evaluated automatically for mobile responsiveness.
 For any queries, reach out to teamsubm@microsoft.com.
 > * For all apps that are not distributed through the AppSource, the tabs open in an in-app webview within the Teams clients by default and there is no separate approval process required.
-> * The default behavior of apps is only applicable if distributed through the Teams store.
+> * The default behavior of apps is only applicable if distributed through the Teams Store.
 By default, all tabs open in the Teams client.
 > * To initiate an evaluation of your app for mobile-friendliness, reach out to teamsubm@microsoft.com with your app details.
 >
 > * If a mobile app has multiple tabs, whenever the user switches a tab, the tab doesn't reload.